-For example, Microsoft and Uber are two companies – in addition to malls, sports arenas and campuses – that are using Knightscope K5 robots to “patrol parking lots and large outdoor areas to predict and prevent crime.
-The robots can read license plates, report suspicious activity and collect data to report to their owners.”
-You can rent these R2-D2-like robots for $7 an hour — which is less expensive than a human security guard's wage.
+For example, Microsoft and Uber use Knightscope K5 robots to “patrol parking lots and large outdoor areas to predict and prevent crime.
+The robots can read license plates, report suspicious activity, and collect data to report to their owners.”
+You can rent these R2-D2-like robots for $7 an hour – which is less expensive than a human security guard's wage:

-Just a couple years ago, Gartner analysts predicted that by 2020 (now a mere 6 months away!), AI technologies would be pervasive in almost every new software product and service – a prediction that Harvard Business Review seconded earlier this year.
+Just a couple years ago, Gartner analysts predicted that by 2020, AI technologies would be pervasive in almost every new software product and service – a prediction that Harvard Business Review seconded earlier in 2019.

-As per Techgrabyte, “Artificial intelligence is the biggest commercial opportunity for companies, industries, and nations over the next few decades” and “will increase global GDP by up to 14% between now and 2030.”
-An indisputable fact that means “AI latecomers will find themselves at a serious competitive disadvantage within the next several years.”
+“Artificial intelligence is the biggest commercial opportunity for companies, industries, and nations over the next few decades” and “will increase global GDP by up to 14% between now and 2030,” which means that “AI latecomers will find themselves at a serious competitive disadvantage within the next several years.”

-Here are the top reasons why organizations are adopting AI into their business:
+Here are the top reasons why organizations are adopting AI in their business:

 AI can analyze consumer behavior and search patterns, and use data from social media platforms and blog posts to help businesses understand how customers find their products and services.

-Artificial intelligence will soon be the driving force behind many services, and currently we’re already seeing it implemented in such areas as:
+Artificial intelligence will soon be the driving force behind many services and, currently, we already see it implemented in such areas as:

 - Basic communication